RR Investor Alert: Richtech Robotics (RR) Facing Securities Class Action Amid Questions About Possible Pump and Dump – Hagens Berman

 The severe market reaction has prompted national shareholder rights law firm Hagens Berman to open an investigation into the complaint’s claims that Richtech violated the federal securities laws.
 The firm urges Richtech investors who suffered significant losses to contact the firm now to discuss their rights.

-DEEP DIVE ANALYSIS: Visit Hagens Berman’s dedicated RR case page: www.hbsslaw.com/cases/richtech, or view our latest video summary of the allegations: https://youtu.be/AppqqsbKsCc
+DEEP DIVE ANALYIS: Visit Hagens Berman’s dedicated RR case page: www.hbsslaw.com/cases/richtech, or view our latest video summary of the allegations: https://youtu.be/AppqqsbKsCc

 |Class Period: Jan.
 27, 2026 – Jan.
 29, 2026